Skip to main content

 Detrended View vs. Raw Price

-The detrended view — after removing the long-term trend component — shows something different.
-The oscillatory component is precisely where cycle analysis operates on expected behavior for this phase of the cycle.
-What appears as crisis in raw price terms appears as a normal trough oscillation in detrended terms.
+The detrended view, after removing the long-term trend component, shows something different.
+The oscillatory component is on expected behavior for this phase of the cycle.
+What appears as crisis in raw price terms appears as a normal declining phase in detrended terms.
 The magnitude of the raw decline is largely a function of the amplitude of the prior bull move, not evidence of structural collapse.

 What This Analysis Cannot Tell You

 Structural cycle analysis is not a trading signal, a price target, or a prediction.
 It describes where price is in a measurable structural rhythm.
 It identifies whether cycle coherence is intact or degrading.
-It shows when multiple cycles project simultaneous turning points.
 It does not tell you exactly when recovery begins, how far prices will move, or whether a black swan event will disrupt the structural pattern.

 Running Your Own Analysis